Laurel and Hardy: Hal Roach

 Hal Roach recounted how Laurel and Hardy became a team: Hardy was already working for Roach (and others) when Roach hired Laurel, whom he had seen in vaudeville.
-Laurel had very light blue eyes, and Roach discovered that, due to the technology of film at that time, Laurel's eyes would not photograph properly —blue photographed as white.
-This problem is apparent in their first silent film together, The Lucky Dog, where an attempt was made to compensate for the problem by applying heavy makeup to Laurel's eyes.
-For about a year, Roach had Laurel work at the studio as a writer.
+Laurel had very light-blue eyes, and Roach discovered that, due to the technology of film at that time, Laurel's eyes would not photograph properly: blue photographed as white.
+This problem is apparent in their first silent film together, The Lucky Dog, which tried to compensate for the problem by applying heavy makeup to Laurel's eyes.

+In 1925 Laurel had just completed his starring series for Joe Rock, and a clause in the contract stipulated that Laurel could not appear on screen in competition with the Rock productions.
+Forced off the screen temporarily, Laurel worked behind the scenes for Hal Roach as a writer.
 Then panchromatic film was developed; they tested Laurel, and found the problem was solved.
-Laurel and Hardy were then put together in a film, and they seemed to complement each other.
-Comedy teams were usually composed of a straight man and a funny man, but these two were both comedians; however, each knew how to play the straight man when the script required it.
+Laurel and Hardy were then cast together in a film.
+Comedy teams were usually composed of a straight man and a funny man, but these two were both comedians; each complemented the other and could play straight for each other.
 Roach said, "You could always cut to a close-up of either one, and their reaction was good for another laugh."

 Leo McCarey

-Screenwriter, director and producer for Hal Roach Studios, Leo McCarey recounted a story on the NBC television program This Is Your Life on December 1, 1954 of how a leg of lamb brought Laurel and Hardy together.

-Babe (Oliver Hardy) was cooking a leg of lamb and for some reason he left his arm in the oven too long or something and he got it so badly blistered that we had to cut down his part in the next picture.
-So we decided to put Stan in the picture to bolster up the comedy; and so when we saw the two of them on the screen together we decided: "There's a real team."
+Screenwriter, director, and producer for Hal Roach Studios, Leo McCarey told an anecdote on the NBC television program This Is Your Life on December 1, 1954, of how a leg of lamb brought Laurel and Hardy together: "Babe was cooking a leg of lamb and for some reason he left his arm in the oven too long or something, and he got it so badly blistered that we had to cut down his part in the next picture.
+So we decided to put Stan in the picture to bolster up the comedy; and so when we saw the two of them on the screen together we decided: 'There's a real team.'
 And from that time on they really went places.
-All on account of - Hardy had a little lamb.
+All on account of 'Hardy had a little lamb.'"